 The Master of Education degree sequence in Counselor Education requires a minimum of sixty (60) semester hours of graduate coursework in the areas of school and mental health counseling.
 School Counselors are certification eligible by the Florida Department of Education (FDOE) Division of Certification.
 Clinical Mental Health Counselors are licensure eligible by the Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling.

 The Master of Science degree for School and Clinical Mental Health Counseling requires a written thesis and 3-6 additional credit hours.

 The mission of the Counselor Education Program is to train prospective school and mental health counselors for the new century as agents of change, who have the ability to assess, develop, implement, and sustain up-to-date counseling initiatives that are representative of a multicultural and pluralistic society.
 We support our students as they become critical thinkers, innovative practitioners, and leaders in the counseling profession and in their particular specializations.
 We promote the following ideas:

-· Ensure our identity as professional counselors maintained by CACREP 2016 accreditation standards.
+Ensure our identity as professional counselors maintained by CACREP accreditation standards

 Criteria for awarding the degree require that candidates demonstrate the following program goals (applicable and other program objectives are found on each course syllabus).
 The learner will be able to:

-· Provide information and resources to individuals and groups during the decision-making processes regarding career development and educational/occupational choices.
+Provide information/resources to individuals/groups in decision making processes regarding career development and educational/occupational choices.

 Gore Education Complex